 The tower, as conditioned, will be consistent with the goals, objectives, and policies of the Conservation and Open Space Elements.
 The proposed PWSF will not be located in environmentally sensitive or passive recreation areas of the County.
-Staff from the Alachua County Environmental Protection Department have indicated that while the site is located within the Northeast Flatwoods Strategic Ecosystem, the only natural resource features associated with the parcel are the wetland and wetland buffer, located to the southwest of the site.

 5.5 PUBLIC UTILITY, COMMUNICATION, OR INFRASTRUCTURE SERVICES